 Colonel Arthur James Ernest Kirkpatrick VD was born c.
-May 1876, the son of George Brownly Kirkpatrick and attended Upper Canada College from 1885-1890.
+May 1876, the son of George Brownly Kirkpatrick and Mary Francis Morris.
+He attended Upper Canada College from 1885-1890.

 He joined “K” Company (Old University Company), Queen’s Own Rifles, as private, 1893; was promoted to Corporal, Sergeant, and finally Colour-Sergeant of “K” Company; was promoted Lieutenant in 1897, First Lieutenant 1900; was appointed Captain of “E” Company in 1904; gazetted as Brevet-Major 1914; gazetted Major in 1915.